 Fixed deposit is an ideal investment option for all age groups.
 It offers good returns with minimal exposure to risk.
 The banks that have a high credit rating have a consistent stability.
 As a result, they are better to opt for fixed deposits.

 To get payouts on a monthly basis, you can opt for a non-cumulative fixed deposit.
 Also, you must ensure that the rate of interest is not too low.
 Investment experts recommend using tools such as FD interest rates calculator.
-It is easily available online and can be used to know the FD interest rate in a matter of a few clicks.
+It is easily available online and can be used to know the fixed deposit interest rates (According to the Income Tax Act, 1961, the tax is deducted at source from fixed deposit interest.) in a matter of a few clicks.

 Use of FD interest rates calculator